0abc/0abc-a23/readme.md

 * team bonuses are disabled for all civilizations
 * all units are bribable (vision sharing), excluding fauna
 * fauna is no longer visible in fog
+* female citizens are renamed to simply women and they can no longer build
 * cavalry can no longer gather resources
 * camelry, chariotry, and elephantry are no longer considered cavalry
 * chariotry can no longer attack ships, siege, or structures